 大家應該聽過以前傳統中國富貴女性會纏足。 你們又有沒有看過手工做的三寸金蓮呢? 馬來西亞馬六甲一天遊，讓我遇上這門已漸漸失去的傳統手工藝 。 楊先生是這家華益鞋莊的老闆， 爺爺的年代已開始做三寸金蓮。可惜直到他這一代已沒有後人再有興趣學這門手藝。 窄腳是一個是殘暴的行為， 讓當年很多大家閨秀，千金小姐吃過不少苦頭 。幸好現今的女性不用再接受這樣的折磨。今天的三寸金蓮已成為收藏和紀念品，而楊先生也隨著時代的變遷開始多元化發展做南洋拖鞋。 感謝楊先生讓我在店內多了解這個遠久的歷史和傳統。

 The process of binding feet deforms it, as basically all the toes are squashed together and even curled under towards the sole.
 Ouch!!!!
 I can’t imagine the pain the ladies had to go through.
-Small feet are thought to be beautiful and represents a status symbol for the wealthy and elite as it limits mobility.
+Small feet are thought to be beautiful and represent a status symbol for the wealthy and elite as it limits mobility.
 If you’re not rich enough you can’t afford to be waited on hand and foot all your life.
 With such beauty and wealth, you need beautiful shoes.
 These shoes are called Three Inch Golden Lotus.
-The Chinese three inch roughly equates to the western four inch, and is considered the perfect size for feet.
+The Chinese three-inch roughly equates to the western four inch, and is considered the perfect size for lotus feet.